offsoc/SuperMega/README.md

 `--decoder <decoder_name>`
 How the payload is encrypted & decrypted.
+Located in the `data/source/decoder/*.c` directory.

 *   plain: No encryption
 *   xor: Single byte xor key, random
 *   xor\_2: Two byte xor key, random. **Recommended**.

 ### Anti-Emulation

 `--antiemulation <anti_emulation_name>`
+Located in the `data/source/antiemulation/*.c` directory.

 *   none: No anti-emulation
 *   timeraw: CPU register time based
 *   sirallocalot: CPU cycles, memory and time based.
 Also does EDR-deconditioning. **Recommended**.

 ### Guardrail

 `--guardrail GUARDRAIL`
 `--guardrail-key GUARDRAIL_KEY`
 `--guardrail-value GUARDRAIL_VALUE`
+Located in the `data/source/guardrails/*.c` directory.

 You can use the `env` execution guardrail to restriction execution where the environment (-variables) matches your expectations.
 In the following example,